 Exceptions to the application of the QCA Code

-The following table summarizes the areas in which the Board considers that the group does not fully comply, or may be perceived as not fully complying, with the QCA Code.
+The following table summarises the specific areas within one of the principles where the Board considers that the Group does not fully comply, or may be perceived as not fully complying, with the QCA Code.

 Principle 1 - Establish a strategy and business model which promote long-term value for shareholders